 Section VII State Tournament of Champions (TOC)

-Members eligible to compete in the State TOC shall be determined by descending order of annual Club Championship Points ranking from the year immediately preceding the State TOC.
+Members eligible to compete in the State TOC shall be determined by descending order of the annual Regular Season Points ranking from the year immediately preceding the State TOC.
+The regular season is the FIVE regularly conducted MHH tournaments.

 Competitors shall be eligible to compete as the Club Top Four Team in the State TOC.
-Top finishing competitors receive right of first refusal, with subsequent offers descending the Club Championship Points rankings.
+Top finishing competitors receive right of first refusal, with subsequent offers descending the Club Regular Season Points rankings.
 In the event the Club has room for one competitor and two are equally eligible, the two members shall determine who competes on the Top Four Team.
 Members competing on the Top Four Team may compete as a boater or non-boater.

 All members competing in the State TOC are expected to openly and candidly share relevant information with other members of the Club.
 Members receiving information are expected to retain confidentiality of the information received, to the extent possible.